 He started his discussion with the following observations: Now that we’ve expanded into 755 billion galaxies, we see that there are billions of outlying galaxies that we don’t control and that we can’t predict.
 At what point in our expansion do we run into a neighbour like ourselves?
 By expanding ever-outward, we’re simply increasing the likelihood that just as we assimilated other life forms, we too will be assimilated.

 Rablanar continued with his inconvenient questions, tearing into the delicate intellectual fabric the other Fractal Mystics had constructed to soothe the restless soul of the Baulian species: At what point do we become victims of our own system?
 At what point do we become pawns in our own chess game?

 But of course no one listened to these inconvenient truths.
 Rablanar’s paper got filed in a minuscule fractal that circled itself and was only brought out at conferences or when the fractal bin needed dusting.
-As a result no one seriously considered the danger of expanding from universe to universe.
+As a result no one seriously considered the danger of expanding from galaxy to galaxy.
 Everyone took it for granted that continued expansion was itself proof of the unstoppable power of the Baulian Empire.

 Rablanar warned his fellow Masters & Mystics that infinity was a deep game to play.
 While Baulians could mine their fractals deeply, who was to say that some other power couldn’t mine their fractals more deeply?

 His argument was unacceptable to the practical Masters, who assured the Mystics that they’d gone almost a thousand times deeper than any evidence of fractal activity by any other species.
 Going any deeper was a waste of time and resources, especially since every power of ten doubled the cost.

 They weren’t interested in Rablanar’s final objection: In the game of infinity, the deep players don't care about thousands.
 They’ll square a trillion and then cube it, just to make sure.